The Foundry

 Beneath the floorboards of the Estate, past the polished brass pipes and the hum of the dynamos, there is a workshop.
 The air smells of machine oil and solder.
 The floor is concrete, scored with boot prints.
 The man who works here wears a heavy leather apron over rolled sleeves, has biceps roughly the circumference of your head, and speaks with the cadence of someone who is entirely certain of what he is saying and mildly surprised that you needed to be told.

 The Foundryman built the Estate.
 Not the characters, not the conversations, not the themes—those belong to their respective artisans.
-He built the infrastructure: the plugin system that delivers every provider, every theme, and every tool; the database that stores everything; the runtime modes that let Quilltap run on your desktop, in a container, or inside a virtual machine; the API that connects the frontend to the backend; the build pipeline that produces installers for three operating systems.
+He built the infrastructure: the plugin system that delivers every provider, every theme, and every tool; the database that stores everything; the runtime modes that let Quilltap run on your desktop, in a container, or inside a virtual machine; the API that connects the frontend to the backend; the build pipeline that ships a standalone server tarball, multi-architecture Docker images, rootfs for VM modes, and an npm-published CLI—the desktop installers built downstream from the same tarball by his colleagues at the carriage house next door.
 He built all of it, sometimes with the help of his favorite subcontractor—a Frenchman named Claude, whose poetic little construction company pours the concrete and installs the locks while the Foundryman draws the blueprints.

 He is not here because of the conversations upstairs.
 He is here because the Estate gives him an outlet to build amazing things.
 That the things he builds happen to enable fiction, companionship, and research is a pleasant side effect.
 The machinery is the point.